elias-lee/lelias.github.io/_posts/2020-06-10-econgrowth-2.md

   <img src = "https://github.com/elias-lee/lelias.github.io/blob/master/_posts/resources/econ_growth/econ_growth_cover.png?raw=true" style="max-width: 30%;">
 </p>

-Robert Solow's seminal paper “A Contribution to the Theory of Economic Growth.” was published in 1956.
+:us: Robert Solow's seminal paper “A Contribution to the Theory of Economic Growth.” was published in 1956.

-There are important assumption that you must set to understand this model
+There are important assumption that must be set to understand this model
-- Countries produce and consume a single homogenous good.
+1. Countries produce and consume a single homogenous good.
-- technology is exogenous
+2. technology is exogenous
-- no international trade
+3. no international trade

 # The Basic Solow Model
 Solow's model is built around two equations, <mark style="background: #BBFABBA6;">a production function</mark> and <mark style="background: #FF5582A6;">capital accumulation equation.</mark>

 ## Production Function
-The Production function describes how ***inputs*** combine to produce output.[^1] Inputs are grouped into two categories capital <mark style="background: #ABF7F7A6;">$K$</mark>  and labor <mark style="background: #ABF7F7A6;">$L$</mark>.
+The Production function describes how ***inputs*** combine to produce output.[^1] Inputs are grouped into two categories :dollar: capital <mark style="background: #ABF7F7A6;">$K$</mark> and :construction_worker: labor <mark style="background: #ABF7F7A6;">$L$</mark>.
 The production function is assumed to have a cobb-douglass form.

 $$ Y = F(K,L) = K^\alpha L^{1-\alpha}$$